 175W.
 Investigations etc.

-(1) In this section “authorised officer” means a person authorised by the Electoral Commissioner under subsection (2).
+(1) In this section authorised officer means a person authorised by the Electoral Commissioner under subsection (2).

 (2) The Electoral Commissioner may, by instrument in writing authorise a person, or a person included in a class of persons, to perform functions under this section.